Skip to main content

 }

-The audit revealed that several shared-ui components had inadequate typography:
+The audit turned up several shared-ui components with thin typography:

 • CardTitle: text-lg in shared-ui but text-sm everywhere in the app

-Each was updated to use the new typography components internally.
-CardTitle was the most impactful — changing from text-lg to text-sm via <Heading variant="cardTitle"> aligned the library with actual usage.
+I updated each of them to use the new typography components internally.
+CardTitle was the one that moved the most: switching from text-lg to text-sm via <Heading variant="cardTitle"> lined the library up with how it was actually used.

-One subtle win: MDX h4 was visually identical to h3 (both text-sm font-semibold).
-The new mdxH4 variant uses text-xs font-medium uppercase tracking-wider — a distinct visual treatment that signals a different level in the content hierarchy.
+One quiet win: MDX h4 was visually identical to h3, both text-sm font-semibold.
+The new mdxH4 variant uses text-xs font-medium uppercase tracking-wider, a distinct treatment that signals a different level in the content hierarchy.

 // mdx-components.tsx — now uses the typography system